microsoft/TaskTracker/README.md

 The repo includes:

-* Form to request access to a large-scale dataset (500K+ examples) for training and evaluating task drift detection as well as the generated activations.
+* Steps to recreate our exact large-scale dataset (500K+ examples), and generate a new one, for training and evaluating task drift detection
+* Form to request access to the pre-computed activations
 * Code to extract and analyze LLM activations
 * Implementations of linear and metric learning probes for task drift classification
 * Evaluation scripts and pre-trained models

 TaskTracker enables more secure use of LLMs in retrieval-augmented applications by catching unwanted deviations from user instructions.
 It also opens up new directions for LLM interpretability and control.